 Pei Ketron works on the Lightroom team at Adobe, with a focus on building community and leading the Lightroom Ambassador Program.
 She is a photographer and educator based in San Francisco, who spent a decade teaching special education in the public school system before becoming a freelance travel and commercial photographer.
 Ketron regularly teaches photography and social media classes privately, as well as through companies such as Creative Live, The Image Flow, and the Santa Fe Photographic Workshops.
 In addition to her experience with DSLR and medium-format film photography, Ketron is also an accomplished mobile photographer.
 This is her fourth year teaching at AdobeMAX.
 She can be found on Instagram and Twitter at @pketron.

-We look forward to seeing you at our Adobe Tent at Photoville!
-See stunning digital images, before and after eye-popping transformations, courtesy of Lightroom.
-Be inspired by what is possible with professional photographers sharing their work.
+We look forward to seeing you at our Adobe Photo Booth at Photoville!
+Our photographer will take a couple of fun photos and our team will show you a few magic tricks to really make your photo pop.
+Then we will send you the images as you leave the tent!
+Be inspired by what is possible with Lightroom in just a few clicks.
 Surprise yourself with what your mobile phone can do!
-Ask those questions you have been dying to have answered.
+And of course, come on by and ask those questions you have been dying to have answered.

-Meet the artists on photowalks with our Adobe Lightroom Ambassadors from Thailand, China, UK and US!
+Meet the artists on photowalks with our Adobe Lightroom Ambassadors from Australia, India, and the US!
 Hear their unique personal story as well as the story behind their Photoville exhibit.
 Learn what motivates and inspires them.
 Join them on a photowalk to take in local attractions and learn tips/tricks on capturing compelling photographs.